Azure Redis Cache

 You can use Redis from most programming languages used today.

-Azure Redis Cache (Preview) leverages Redis authentication and also supports SSL connections to Redis.
+Azure Redis Cache leverages Redis authentication and also supports SSL connections to Redis.

-Azure Redis Cache (Preview) is easy to use.
-Just provision a cache using the new Azure Management Portal Preview and call into its end point using any client that supports Redis.
-If you’ve used Redis before, you already know how to use Azure Redis Cache (Preview).
+Azure Redis Cache is easy to use.
+Just provision a cache using the Microsoft Azure preview portal and call into its end point using any client that supports Redis.
+If you’ve used Redis before, you already know how to use Azure Redis Cache.

-Azure Redis Cache (Preview) is easy to manage.
+Azure Redis Cache is easy to manage.
 You can also easily monitor the health and performance of your cache through the portal, and set up alerts for when certain thresholds are hit.
-In addition, Microsoft manages the replication of the cache for you, helping increase availability of your cache data across cache failures.
+When using the standard cache tier, Microsoft manages the replication of the cache for you, helping increase availability of your cache data across cache failures.